Types of fostering

 Home from home foster care

-Home from home foster carers provide disabled children with regular short breaks by linking them with another family.
-The children come to stay with their home from home carer.
-This gives the child an opportunity to spend time with others, enjoy new activities and build new relationships.
-It also gives the child's parents the opportunity to spend time with their other children or to simply relax themselves.
-Some carers may provide care for children for one weekend each month whilst others may spend as much time with the children as their own parents do as part of a 'shared care' arrangement.
+Foster carers can give disabled children regular short breaks with another family.
+The children can enjoy new activities and build new relationships.
+Their parents have a chance to spend time with their other children or to relax.
+Some carers look after children one weekend each month.
+Others spend as much time with the children as their parents do as part of a 'shared care' arrangement.

 Parent and child foster care

-Sometimes, foster carers are needed to support young parents in caring for their new baby or very young child.
-The parents and child will live in the foster carer's home and be supported by their foster family.
-The foster carer will encourage the young parents, without taking over their parental responsibilities.
-This helps to build their confidence as parents and develops their parenting skills.
+Sometimes, foster carers support young parents to care for their baby or young child.
+The parents and child will live in the foster carer's home.
+The foster carers guide and encourage but do not take over parental responsibilities.
+This helps new parents to build their confidence and develop their parenting skills.

 Could you foster a teenager?

-Teenage years can be difficult for anyone, particularly for a child who has experienced a challenging upbringing.
+Teenage years can be difficult for anyone.
+This is particularly true for a child who has experienced a challenging upbringing.
 This is a critical stage in the lives of our children.
 With the right support, you can have a huge and positive impact on the child's life.

 Could you foster brothers and sisters?

-Whatever the reason that children need to spend time with a foster carer, it is undoubtedly a difficult process for them.
-A child in foster care will have to adjust to huge changes in their lives including being away from their birth family.
-This can be particularly difficult for the child if they are separated from their brothers or sisters.
+Whatever the reason children need foster care, it is a difficult process for them.
+They will have to adjust to huge changes in their lives including being away from their birth family.
+This can be particularly difficult when separated from their brothers or sisters.

 Your story starts here